newchuyalong/libgdx-learning/Using-libgdx-with-Clojure.md

     lein new play-clj hello-world

-A directory called `hello-world` should appear, and inside you'll find directories for `android`, `desktop`, and `ios`.
-Inside the `desktop` directory, you'll find a `src-common` directory, which contains the game code that all three projects will read from.
+A directory called `hello-world` should appear, and inside you'll find directories for `android` and `desktop`.
+Inside the `desktop` directory, you'll find a `src-common` directory, which contains the game code that both projects will read from.
 Navigate inside of it to find `core.clj`, which looks like this:

 ```clojure
 (ns hello-world.core